 Because I want you to know how you are doing in the class at all times, I will be updating your grades on Canvas as I give them.
 It is part of my job as an instructor to return work in a timely fashion.
-It is part of your job as a student to make sure that I am entering correct grades for you.
-(Do not email me at the end of the semester with an errant grade from week 1!)
+Though I try my best to check and doublecheck grades, it is part of your job as a student to make sure that I am entering correct grades for you.
+If you see an error in a grade, please come to me immediately; don't wait until the end of the semester when things get crazy.